Chart Color Schemes

 Parramatta - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high, with 31.6% of residents currently enrolled in formal education as of the latest figures.
+Educational participation is notably high, with 31.6% of residents currently enrolled in formal education.
 This includes 10.6% in tertiary education, 8.0% in primary education, and 2.8% pursuing secondary education.

 Frequently Asked Questions - Education